 Yard debris and food scraps go to Oregon commercial composting facilities with specialized processes to quickly break down the organic matter - even meat scraps and bones.
 Compost from these businesses is sold to landscapers and other agricultural users and available to residents.

 Green compost roll carts must be used first so drivers know to stop for collection.
 Additional yard debris cans, Kraft bags, or bundles should be placed near the roll cart.
 You will be charged $3.75 for each one you put out for collection.
-Extra yard debris can also be saved for your next pick up or taken to a compost facility or leaf depot.
+Extra yard debris can also be saved for your next pick up or taken to a compost facility.
 To use an extra can, bag or bundle:

 30-Gallon Kraft Paper Bag (no plastic bags)

 Use a 30-gallon brown Kraft two-ply yard debris paper bag that you can buy at your local grocery or hardware store.
 These bags compost with the yard debris

 Because Kraft bags are made from paper, avoid putting wet debris in the bottom of the bag